osmr/bgsub/README.md

-# bgsub
+# Automatic Image Background Subtraction
-Automatic Image Background Subtraction
+This is a repo with some scripts for automatic one-shot image background subtraction task.